 Even though you’re selling a product or service, focusing on building a relationship with each prospect.
 Ask questions about what exactly they’re looking for, pay attention to their challenges, and listen to their concerns, so you can tailor your conversations to each buyer.
 This exceptional service often makes the difference and leads a buyer to choose you over a competitor.

 Always remember the post-purchase stage

 It’s easy to become so focused on capturing and nurturing new leads that you forget about existing customers’ experience.
 But don’t!

-Customer service and satisfaction is especially crucial with the long-term, subscription-based deals involved in most B2Bs.
+Customer service and satisfaction are especially crucial with the long-term, subscription-based deals involved in most B2Bs.
 If a client isn’t satisfied, they’ll leave for a competing service.
 But if they are satisfied, they may keep purchasing from you for years and years.
-Keep them “in the loop” —the loyalty loop— with a stellar, personalized customer experience.
+Keep them in the loop with a stellar, personalized customer experience.
 (Remember that B2B buyers seek customized service, just like B2C buyers.)